 Any parent whose child has been unsuccessful in securing a place can appeal.
-Appeals are heard by an Independent Appeals Panel, following procedures laid down in the School Admission Appeals Code 2022 (for appeals submitted on or after 1 October 2022).
+Appeals are heard by an Independent Appeals Panel, following procedures laid down in the School Admission Appeals Code.
 Appeals must be made within twenty school days of receiving notification of an unsuccessful application.